googleapis/release-please/docs/design.md

 We heavily rely on unit testing to ensure `release-please` is behaving as expected.
 This is a very complex codebase and we try to avoid breaking changes.

-**Contributor note**: If you implement a new bugfix, please also add a new corresponding test to ensure we don't regress in the future.
+**Contributor note**: If you implement a new bugfix, please add a new corresponding test to ensure we don't regress in the future.

 ## Public interface